Making a Will

 Don’t delay.
 Protect the ones you love – Make a Will

 At GESols we understand that thinking about making a Will or imagining life without a loved one can be extremely difficult.
-We regularly experience the legal complications faced by families who have lost a loved one who did not leave a Will.
-Taking a small amount of time to plan your Will now can ensure that people you care for have certainty and peace of mind when they need it most.
+Our Will solicitors regularly experience the legal complications faced by families who have lost a loved one who did not leave a Will.
+Taking a small amount of time to plan your Will now as a legal binding can ensure that people you care for have certainty and peace of mind when they need it most.

-GESols understand that family relationships can be sensitive and complicated.
-Our friendly, dedicated team of lawyers strive to ensure that making your Will is kept as straightforward as possible, whatever your circumstances.
-We can assist with the preparation of a basic Will as well as dealing with more complex issues as an when they arise.
-We will simply ask you what your wishes are and draft your Will to reflect them providing reassurance that your loved ones will be looked after as you intended.
+GESols understands that family member relationships can be sensitive and complicated.
+Our friendly, dedicated team of will making lawyers strives to ensure that making your Will is kept as straightforward as possible, whatever your circumstances.
+We can assist with the preparation of a basic Will as well as dealing with more complex issues, including contentious probate as and when they arise.
+We will simply ask you what your wishes are and draft your Will to be signed and witnessed in the presence of two witnesses, providing reassurance that your loved ones will be looked after as you intended.

 To ensure that the people who matter are cared for when you no longer can or if your circumstances have changed and you wish to amend your Will – contact us to make an appointment today.

-Consult with our Will Writing Solicitors in Cheshire
+Consult with our Local Will Writing Solicitors in Cheshire

 For expert assistance with writing a Will, contact Gavin Edmondson Solicitors today for a no-obligation discussion of how we can help.